yousefelsharkawy/data-analysis/TMDB movies analysis/README.md

 ## Dataset 📊

 The dataset used for this project is the TMDb movie data, which is a CSV file that can be downloaded from [this link](https://d17h27t6h515a5.cloudfront.net/topher/2017/October/59dd2e9a_tmdb-movies/tmdb-movies.csv).
 The dataset contains 10,866 rows and 21 columns, each row representing a movie and each column representing a feature of the movie.
 The features are:
+`

-- id: The id of the movie
+- `id`: The id of the movie
-- imdb_id: The id of the movie in IMDb website
+- `imdb_id`: The id of the movie in IMDb website
-- popularity: The popularity score of the movie
+- `popularity`: The popularity score of the movie
-- budget: The budget of the movie in US dollars
+- `budget`: The budget of the movie in US dollars
-- revenue: The revenue of the movie in US dollars
+- `revenue`: The revenue of the movie in US dollars
-- original_title: The original title of the movie
+- `original_title`: The original title of the movie
-- cast: The cast of the movie
+- `cast`: The cast of the movie
-- homepage: The homepage of the movie
+- `homepage`: The homepage of the movie
-- director: The director of the movie
+- `director`: The director of the movie
-- tagline: The tagline of the movie
+- `tagline`: The tagline of the movie
-- keywords: The keywords associated with the movie
+- `keywords`: The keywords associated with the movie
-- overview: The overview of the movie
+- `overview`: The overview of the movie
-- runtime: The runtime of the movie in minutes
+- `runtime`: The runtime of the movie in minutes
-- genres: The genres of the movie
+- `genres`: The genres of the movie
-- production_companies: The production companies of the movie
+- `production_companies`: The production companies of the movie
-- release_date: The release date of the movie
+- `release_date`: The release date of the movie
-- vote_count: The number of votes received by the movie
+- `vote_count`: The number of votes received by the movie
-- vote_average: The average rating of the movie
+- `vote_average`: The average rating of the movie
-- release_year: The release year of the movie
+- `release_year`: The release year of the movie
-- budget_adj: The budget of the movie adjusted for inflation in 2010 US dollars
+- `budget_adj`: The budget of the movie adjusted for inflation in 2010 US dollars
-- revenue_adj: The revenue of the movie adjusted for inflation in 2010 US dollars
+- `revenue_adj`: The revenue of the movie adjusted for inflation in 2010 US dollars

 The dataset has some quality and tidiness issues that need to be addressed before performing analysis, such as missing values, duplicates, incorrect data types, and non-relevant columns.
 These issues are handled in the data wrangling section.

-## Research Questions❓
+## Research Questions ❓

 The following research questions are posed to guide the analysis: